- 1.1 What is Endpoint Security?

 Offering key features such as attack indicators, behavioral protection, immediate response with zero endpoint impact, and insights, Crowdstrike Endpoint Protection Enterprise is a highly attractive package that uses a cloud-based instance to provide real-time protection to Windows, Mac, and Linux based endpoints.

 This Windows Server-based product aims to make up for the limitations present in traditional security systems by offering autonomous monitoring of all endpoints.
-It allows the administrator to put custom, fine-tuned systems in place, thus maximizing flexibility.
+It allows the administrator to put a custom, fine-tuned systems in place, thus maximizing flexibility.

 (Image Source: Stormshield Endpoint Security)